p4cx/pocketbook_dic/README.md

     - You can download converter.exe here: [Mobileread forum](https://www.mobileread.com/forums/showpost.php?p=3923250&postcount=3), there are a few different versions on this forum: I have tested two different ones and the result were exactly the same
     - Copy your `lex.xdxf` file into the extracted directory of the converter.
 There should be an executable file and some folders like `ger` or `eng`.
     - Run cmd or Powershell under Windows or with Wine (does not work on my machine): `./converter.exe ./lex.xdxf eng`
-5. Copy the new dictation file on your Pocketbook reader
+5. Copy the new dictation file on your Pocketbook reader in `/system/dictionionaries/lex.dic`

+Good luck and much fun with your new dictionary

 <sup>1</sup> Further information on the xdxf standard: [https://github.com/soshial/xdxf_makedict](https://github.com/soshial/xdxf_makedict)